CMU-MSAII-BNY-AIHUB/IRGraph/user-interface/README.md

 The NeoDash repository was already cloned into the `user-interface` folder.

 ### 1. Navigate to Project Directory
-Change to the directory where you cloned the NeoDash repository:
+Change to the directory for the cloned the NeoDash repository.
+This is where all website edits would take place:

 ```bash
 cd neodash